ahpohl/smartmeter/README.md

-# Read energy utility meter with a simple IR dongle
+# Read electricity meter with a simple IR dongle

 The Smartmeter project enables the readout of the IR data signal from my [smart energy meter](resources/ebz/datenblatt_dd3.pdf).
 To get started, an Arduino with an IR phototransistor can be used.
 Later I have built my own IR dongle with an USB interface for permanent installation on top of the energy meter.